top of page

 Attachments

 Attachments are not sent to the discard pile after use, instead getting attached to a target.
-Unless stated otherwise, an Attachment can be attached to any Hero, but some also specify it can only go to any of your Heroes, an opponent, or even just the user itself.
+Unless stated otherwise, an Attachment can be attached to any Hero, but some also specify they can only go to one of your Heroes, an opponent's Hero, or even just the user itself.

 When a Hero is defeated, any Attachments on it are sent to the discard pile.